-Located near Te Anau is one of Te Anau's longest-standing visitor attractions.
-The Te Anau Trout Observatory is home to a variety of well looked after Rainbow and Brown Trout, plus a couple of NZ Native Kōura.
+Located near Te Anau, it is one of Te Anau's longest-standing visitor attractions.
+The Te Anau Trout Observatory is home to various well looked after Rainbow and Brown Trout, plus a few NZ Native Kōura.
 With an entry fee of just $2.00 per person, it is one of the most affordable tourist attractions in New Zealand.

 "Hands down the best trout observatory I have ever visited.
 Would highly recommend."

 The Trout Observatory was constructed back in the early 1970s by two Te Anau locals, Lance Shaw and Les Cooper.
 Their creation over 40 years ago has seen thousands of happy visitors through its gates.
 Previous to it becoming a Trout Observatory, it was run by Ward Beer as a trout hatchery that supplied trout to most Southland waters.